ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

     public async Task<DbTaskResult> Delete([FromBody] WeatherForecast record) => await DataService.DeleteRecordAsync<WeatherForecast>(record);
     }
 ```
-### Connector Services
+## Connector Services

-Connectors are the interface between View Services are the data layer.
-The talk to Brokers.
-While most of the code resides in `FactoryControllerService`, there's inevitiably some dataclass specific code.
+Connectors are the Core Domain interface to the Data Domain.
+They talk to Brokers.
+All the code resides in `ModelDataServiceConnector`.
+The connectors are all part of the Core Domain.

 #### IDataServiceConnector